LSSTDESC/ComputingInfrastructure/doc/opsim4_at_nersc.rst

 .. code:: sh

     salloc -N 1 --qos=interactive \
+      --mem=8192 --mincpus=3 \
       --image=docker:oboberg/opsim4:061117 \
       -t 03:30:00 -L SCRATCH -C haswell

-This command requests the node for only 30 minutes.
-More time can be requested, the NERSC imposes fairly short upper limit.
+This command requests the node for only 3.5 hours.
+(NERSC imposes fairly short upper limit on interactive nodes.)

 The result of running this ``salloc`` command on ``cori`` is a prompt on a newly allocated node.